The 5 Best Portable Power Stations for Charging Devices While Camping

 This is the fastest way to charge your solar generator.
 Plugging in to a 110V AC outlet can charge some power stations in as little as an hour.
 It’s usually the case that you’ll be a blessing to plug in at RV parks and bigger campgrounds, so every now and then it can be worth pulling in for a night to get a good recharge.

-Whether you’re using it as your main source of power, or as a backup for extended wilderness excursions, a solar generator is a compact and efficient solution.
+Whether you’re using it as your main source of power, or as a backup for extended wilderness excursions, a portable power station is a compact and efficient solution.
 Some people find that a small solar generator is ideal to power a bedside CPAP.
 Even the smallest solar generator will power a CPAP device for up to 8 hours.

 Although you’ll need to invest some money upfront, a solar generator is really easy to use, and doesn’t require hours of installation.
 Deciding on the best solar generator really comes down to personal choice.
 Still, with so many options available, there’s a solar generator that’ll work for any kind of van dweller.